-Concerns should be raised with either the class teacher or Headteacher.
+Concerns should be raised with the class teacher, then the Deputy then the Headteacher.
+If the matter is brought to the attention of the Headteacher, they may decide to delegate the matter or deal with it themselves, depending on the circumstances.
 If the issue remains unresolved, the next step is to make a formal complaint.

 Complainants should not approach individual governors to raise concerns or complaints.
-They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 2 of the procedure.
+They have no power to act on an individual basis and it may also prevent them from considering complaints at Stage 3 of the procedure.

-Complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
+Formal complaints against school staff (except the Headteacher) should be made in the first instance, to the Headteacher via the school office.
 Please mark them as Private and Confidential.